jwmcglynn/donner/README.md

 - A two-phase renderer, which builds and caches a rendering tree for efficient frame-based rendering

 Donner renders with Skia, which provides the same high-quality rendering used by Chromium.

+### Limitations

+- Donner currently requires bazel to build, so it is only suitable for bazel-based projects.
+CMake support is planned.
+- `<text>` support is not yet implemented

 ## Supported Elements